kubrickzirconia/odd-abap/Z_PLAYLIST_LB/README.md

 1. ZTRACKS_LB: a DDIC to store a list of songs.

 2. Z_PLAYLSIT_LB: an RFC enabled function module that can be used to create, read, update, and delete fields from ZTRACKSLB.

 The Z_PLAYLIST_LB function module can be used to perform the CRUD operations on the database, allowing the user to maintain a tracklist.
+The user supplies any data they wish to create, update, or delete, as well as one of the CRUD letters.
+The function module enacts the CRUD operation and peforms any database commits.
+The user receives any error messages and, if they requested the Read operation, the user receives a list of all entries in ZTRACKS_lB as a table.

 ## Data Dictionary